-Whether buying a house or refinancing your existing mortgage, you the purchaser/borrower may ask what is the role of the closing attorney?
+Whether buying a house or refinancing your existing mortgage, you as the purchaser/borrower may ask, ‘what is the role of the closing attorney’?
 There are five primary functions handled by the closing attorney during a real estate transaction:

-- Title examination: The purchaser and lender will both want a clear title for the property.
+- Title examination: The buyer and lender will both want a clear title for the property.
+Without clear title, the sale may become much more complicated.
 Upon receipt of a real estate purchase agreement or a request from a bank or mortgage broker, the closing attorney will begin to check the title to the property being sold.
 The title examination is for the purchaser and the lender to evaluate title to the real estate.
-The purchaser will need to know whether there are certain restrictions to use, easements, encroachments or whether the title is marketable and clear for the seller to transfer to purchaser.
+The purchaser will need to know whether there are certain restrictions of use, easements, encroachments or whether the title is marketable and clear for the seller to transfer the property to the purchaser.
 The closing attorney will identify any existing mortgages against the real estate that will need to be satisfied at closing in order to transfer good title.
 The lender will want to have an overview of what liens, judgments and mortgages, if any, exist that must be addressed prior to or at closing so it can secure a 1st lien position on the real estate.
 Also, the title examination provides the lender’s underwriters with opportunity to raise concern with the status of the title.

-- Title insurance: Title insurance protects the purchaser and the lender in the event a future problem is found with the title.
+- Title insurance: Title insurance protects the buyer and the lender in the event a future problem is found with the title.
 Once the title examination is completed, the closing attorney prepares an opinion on the title that is offered to a title company for the issuance of a title binder, which is preliminary to obtaining title insurance.
-Title insurance is an option of the purchaser in a real estate closing in which the purchaser does not have to get financing through the bank or mortgage broker, but is a requirement for most all lenders at the time or purchase or refinance of real estate.
-From the purchaser’s prospective, title insurance is highly recommended to insure the purchaser on the title, with regard to claims of interests, rights and liens against the subject property being purchased.
+Title insurance is optional for the purchaser in a real estate closing if he or she does not have to get financing through the bank or mortgage broker; is a requirement for most all lenders at the time of purchase or refinance of real estate.
+From the purchaser’s perspective, title insurance is highly recommended to insure the purchaser on the title, with regard to claims of interests, rights and liens against the subject property being purchased.
 It is reasonably affordable and worth the expense.
 From the lenders perspective, it is a requirement because the lender seeks every assurance that it has secured its first lien position on the property, and the policy is there to stand behind that lien position.
 This may be handy for the lender as well if it does not intend to service the loan, and plans to sell its note to another company to service that was not in the picture at the time of closing on the loan.

-- Coordinator: The closing attorney creates lines of communication between many parties for the real estate closing.
-The closing attorney not only talks with lenders, buyers and seller, but may coordinate with real estate brokers, surveyors, merchants or parties that hold judgments that have attached to the real estate, the seller’s mortgage holder (payoff request), the purchaser’s prospective homeowner’s insurance company, the county tax department, adjoining property owners, home inspectors, contractors, homeowner associations and seller’s attorney.
-The closing attorney has to remain mindful of all the issues that must be addressed for the closing transaction to correctly reach its finality, but must also often times communicate with multiple parties to coordinate the timely close of the transaction.
-A great deal of the coordinating and communicating occurs throughout, but is most significant when the closing attorney starts preparation of the settlement statement for closing and must account with multiple parties on dates and dollar amounts for closing.
+- Coordinator: The closing attorney creates lines of communication between all parties involved in the real estate closing.
+The closing attorney not only talks with lenders, buyers and the seller, but may coordinate with real estate brokers, surveyors, merchants or parties that hold judgments that have attached to the real estate, the seller’s mortgage holder (payoff request), the purchaser’s prospective homeowner’s insurance company, the county tax department, adjoining property owners, home inspectors, contractors, homeowner associations and the seller’s attorney.
+The closing attorney has to remain mindful of all the issues that must be addressed for the closing transaction to go smoothly, but must also often times communicate with multiple parties to coordinate the timely close of the transaction.
+A great deal of the coordinating and communicating occurs throughout, but is most significant when the closing attorney starts preparing the settlement statement for closing and must account with multiple parties on dates and dollar amounts for closing.

 - Review of documents: On the day of closing the closing attorney is present to review the various instruments associated with the real estate and loan closing.
 The closing attorney is available to explain documents such as a deed, a note, a deed of trust, a settlement statement, disbursement at the end of the transaction and loan documentation required by the lender.